top of page

-How long will you keep my pet safe?The length of time for each case is diferent, and is based on how long it takes the pet owner to find safe housing.
-We can hold animals based on your needs, as long as you are actively looking for a place for you and your pet.
-If you find a friend or family member willing to accept your pet before you have found a new residence, we are happy to release the pet to someone that you trust.
+How long will you keep my pet safe?The length of time for each case is different and is based on how long it takes the pet owner to find safe housing.
+We can hold animals based on your needs as long as you are actively looking for a place for you and your pet.
+If you find a friend or family member willing to accept your pet before you have found a new residence, we are happy to release the pet to someone you trust.

 Where are the pets housed at?KHS works with discreet and trustworthy boarding facilities.
 While a pet is in our care, we do not release the location of any pets to protect the pet and the victim.
-No pets are kept at our facility as we are not a boarding kennel or shelter.
+No pets are housed at our facility as we are not a boarding kennel or shelter.

 bottom of page